Physiotherapy Consent Form

 • Improve women’s health, especially during pregnancy.

-However, every treatment method is not suitable for all patients alike.
-A proper plan must be made after analysis of the problem by consultation with a Physical Therapist before beginning the management or it would not be effective.
+However, every treatment method is not suitable for all patients.
+A proper plan must be made after an analysis of the problem in consultation with a physical therapist before beginning the management, or it would not be effective.

-• Introduction of the patient; name, father’s/ spouse’s name, age, sex, address, and contact number.
+• Introduction of the patient: name, father’s or spouse’s name, age, sex, address, and contact number.

-• Presenting complaint and history of the patient, findings of clinical examination.
+• Presenting the complaint and history of the patient, as well as the findings of the clinical examination.

 • Name and credentials of the referring physician.

-• Description of the procedure to be done and its all benefits and risks.
+• Description of the procedure to be done and its benefits and risks.

 • Duration of treatment from the start date.